 The Lightning Thief (Percy Jackson and the Olympians, Book 1)

-by Rick Riordan was a huge hit at our house and the only reason we aren’t reading the next book in the series right now is because we picked up Harry Potter.
+by Rick Riordan was a huge hit at our house and the only reason we aren’t reading the next book in the series right now is that we picked up Harry Potter.
 This book is exciting, scary at times, and totally engaging for kids.
 The author knows how to suck kids in and make them beg for ONE more chapter.
 What I loved about it was the link to Greek Mythology.
 It gave me lots of topics to get deeper into with my son as we read the book about Percy Jackson and his other demi-god friends.
 Great adventure book for kids.

 The Complete Harry Potter Collection